Kai Tak Airport: Checkerboard approach

 Handling the runway 13 approach was difficult enough with normal crosswinds because, even if the wind direction was constant, it was changing relative to the aircraft as the plane made the 47° visual right turn, meaning that what would be a headwind heading directly east on the IGS would become a crosswind and begin to push the aircraft over and off the runway alignment without correction.
-The landing would become even more challenging when crosswinds from the north-east were strong and gusty during typhoons.
-The mountain range north-east of the airport also made the wind vary greatly in both speed and direction.
+The landing would become even more challenging when crosswinds from the northeast were strong and gusty during typhoons.
+The mountain range northeast of the airport also made the wind vary greatly in both speed and direction.
 Watching large aircraft banking at low altitudes and taking big crab angles during their final approaches was popular with plane spotters.
-Despite the difficulty, the runway 13 approach was used most of the time due to the prevailing wind direction in Hong Kong.
+Despite the difficulty, the Runway 13 approach was used most of the time due to the prevailing wind direction in Hong Kong.

-Because of the turn required during final approach, ILS was not available for runway 13 and landings had to follow a visual approach.
+Because of the turn required during the final approach, ILS was not available for runway 13 and landings had to follow a visual approach.
 This made the approach unusable in low visibility conditions.

-Stonecutters' Approach
+Stonecutters' approach

-Alongside the Chequerboard approach, there was a lesser known approach into Kai Tak that led aircraft over the Stonecutters' NDB at a heading of 040 and led into a ~90° turn to line up on Runway 13.
-This approach was used extremely infrequently, since the Chequerboard approach had a localiser and glide slope to work off of, and NDBs are very rarely used in commercial aviation today.
+Alongside the Checkerboard approach, there was a lesser-known approach into Kai Tak that led aircraft over the Stonecutters' NDB at a heading of 040 and led into a ~90° turn to line up on Runway 13.
+This approach was used extremely infrequently, since the Chequerboard approach had a localiser and glide slope to work with, and NDBs are very rarely used in commercial aviation today.
 It generally can be assumed this approach was used when the localiser and glide slope were offline for maintenance.

 Runway 13 departure

-Runway 13 was the preferred departure runway for heavy aircraft due to the clear departure path, opposite that of the runway 31 departure.
+Runway 13 was the preferred departure runway for heavy aircraft due to the clear departure path, opposite that of the Runway 31 departure.
 Heavy aircraft on departure using runway 13 would often need nearly the entire length of the runway, particularly during summer days due to the air temperature.